Toletum-Network/QGIS_Classical_Studies/README.md

 The focus of the material can easily be adjusted to other regions and studies.

+The Programme and Outline of the course can be found [here](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Programme.md)

 ## QGIS Training Manual
 1. [Course Introduction](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Training_Manual/1.%20Course%20Introduction.md)
 2. [Module: The Interface](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Training_Manual/2.%20Module:_The_Interface.md)